AnkushSinghGandhi/BattleshipsGame/README.md

+0) first you have to install pygame with command "pip install pygame"

 1) if you encounter an blue destroy ship your score is increased by 1 points

 2) if you encounter an red destroy ship your score is increased by 50 points and your battle ship is upgraded to golden battle ship